bolt/docs/docs/configuration/introduction.md

 Note that at this point only string values are supported.

-Also note that configs are namespaced. `{{ config.get('mycustomversion') }}` may not be necessarily available in your Twig templates directly.
-For more information regarding this, please refer to the [Bolt Internals] (https://docs.bolt.cm/3.0/internals/bolt-internals#code-app-config-code) documentation.
+Note that configuration settings are namespaced. `{{ config.get('mycustomversion') }}`
+may not be necessarily available in your Twig templates directly.
+For more information regarding this, please refer to the [Bolt Internals](https://docs.bolt.cm/internals/bolt-internals#code-app-config-code) documentation.
 In this particular example, use `{{ config.get('general/mycustomversion') }}` to access the above variable in your template.